 This means getting a logo set up, however you do it, deciding on it, sticking to it, and using it on everything.
 It also means choosing the font for all lettering and other things, such as, do you use a little hubcap at the bottom of all pages of your motorcycle brochures, etc?
 Do all your communications have a red frame around the outside?
 This level of specificity will do wonders when it comes to allowing your customers to really get to know your brand.
 People like what is familiar.

 Build it Yourself

-Designing a logo can be done with a variety of moderately-priced software, such as Adobe Photoshop, CorelDraw, etc. You can give it a shot, and if need be, go on the search for a relative, friend, etc. who can design something gratis or at a low rate.
+Designing a logo can be done with a variety of moderately-priced software, such as Adobe Photoshop, CorelDraw and this free logo maker of GraphicSprings.
+You can give it a shot, and if need be, go on the search for a relative, friend, etc. who can design something gratis or at a low rate.

 For any photos that you’ll be integrating into your logo or the main component of a permanent design, you may contact a pro photographer or pay to license something from the web.
 It’s not hard to find good material—it’s just a matter of getting out in front of the process, making a clear decision, showing your design around to test it out, and feeling good about what you settle on.

 Now, if you’re in the camp that says, “wait a minute, cowboy, I’m not graphic designer,” that’s a perfectly good viewpoint, too.
 You can absolutely hire a graphic designer to get together some key images and styles that you’ll use.
 It’s not as frugal, but it’s a great investment.